 Full disclosure: luggage locks have never been a regular part of my travel routine.
-They’ve been proven relatively easy to thwart, and carrying around a tiny key or remembering another combination has always seemed more trouble than it’s worth, but some people swear by them.
+They’re relatively easy to thwart and carrying around a tiny key or remembering another combination has always seemed more trouble than it’s worth, but some people swear by them.
 If that’s you, this one may be right up your alley.

 The Bio-Key TouchLock TSA aims to eliminate key or passcode hassle with the inclusion of a fingerprint sensor.
 It also takes a step toward reducing theft by eliminating the possibility of someone guessing your passcode.
 Rather than spinning dials, the sensor lets you open the lock any time you have available fingers.

 For those who feel a greater sense of security with a lock on their luggage, this has some unique features that set it apart from a dollar store special.

 Specifications and Features

 The primary feature is the fingerprint sensor, which takes the place of a key or combination.
 It’s positioned on the front face of the lock, making access convenient.

 This displays colors and flashes when the lock is ready to set up or accept a fingerprint to open, based on which sequence you activate.

 While Bio-Key does offer fingerprint locks without TSA compliance, if you’re going to be using it for flights in the USA, it’s a feature you really need to have if you don’t want security staff cutting your lock off.

 This means the lock has to have a keyhole for the TSA master key.
 The downside?
 That master key has been counterfeited after an image of it was published online, which is a known problem with any TSA-compliant lock.

 The micro-USB port has two main purposes.
 The primary use is to charge the internal battery, which raises concerns that a dead battery could cause problems mid-vacation.
 Bio-Key claims the battery lasts up to a year, although as is often the case with that sort of claim, there’s no detail about how much usage this represents.